NextCenturyCorporation/mcs-pipeline/README.md

 ****

-MCS Project for running evaluations
+MCS Project for running evaluations.
+Most of this code runs scene files on EC2 machines.

-This code runs scene files on EC2 machines.
-Assumptions:
+## Assumptions:
 * There is an AMI that exists with the software necessary to run an evaluation.
 (Usually this includes performer software, MCS, and MCS AI2THOR)
 * The scene files are on the local machine